 Unusual Noises

 One of the first indicators that you might have bats in your attic is the presence of unusual noises.
 Bats are most active during dusk and dawn when they leave their roosts to feed.
-Listen for scratching sounds, squeaking, or fluttering noises coming from your attic during these times.
+Listen for scratching sounds, squeaking, or fluttering noises coming from your attic during these times—especially if you notice it happening several times over multiple evenings.

 Bat Guano